What is the UK Fiancé Visa?

 Under a Marriage Visitor Visa route, you will not be able to switch onto a Fiance Visa UK, Spouse or Civil Partner Visa or any other form of immigration permission while in the UK.
 This form of Visitor immigration permission does not grant you permission to stay in the UK after marriage.

-To apply for a Fiance Visa, you will need to fill out the form found in Appendix FM.
+To submit a UK Fiancé Visa application, you will need to fill out the form found in Appendix FM.
 In order to be successful, you must ensure that you meet a stringent set of visa requirements by backing up your claims with a portfolio of extensive evidence.

 - You and your partner must be aged 18 and over